-The discount rate used to measure the total pension was 7.50%.
+The discount rate used to measure the total pension was 7.65%.
 To determine whether the municipal bond rate should be used in the calculation of a discount rate for each plan, CalPERS stress tested plans that would most likely result in a discount rate that would be different from the actuarially assumed discount rate.
-Based on the testing, none of the tested plans run out of assets.
-Therefore, the current 7.50% is applied to all plans in the Public Employees Retirement Fund.
+The tests revealed the assets would not run out.
+Therefore, the current 7.65% is appropriate and the use of the municipal bond rate calculation is not deemed necessary.
+The long-term expected discount rate of 7.65% is applied to all plans in the Public Employees Retirement Fund.
 The stress test results are presented in a detailed report called "GASB Crossover Testing Report" that can be obtained at CalPERS' website under the GASB 68 section.